 Architectural photography can trace its roots as far back as the renaissance to artists like Hans Vrederman de Vries who were among the first to draw in perspective.
 The development of the camera obscura in the latter half of the 16th century was a popular drawing aid enabling accurate perspective in drawing and painting.
 By the time we reached the 18th century the well known engravings of artist / architect Piranesi of a dilapidated Rome could be considered a master class in architectural composition.
 Fast forward to today’s technology and images are now produced with modern digital cameras and manipulated with computers.
 While the technology is ever changing, the rules of classical composition remain the same.
 It is the answer to the question of how to guide the the viewer’s eye through the frame in the most pleasing, harmonious way possible.
-Leading lines, the arabesque, the use of verticals, color, contrast, atmosphere, etc. are all elements that can be employed in the creation of a photograph.
+Leading lines, the use of verticals, color, contrast, atmosphere, etc. are all elements that can be employed in the creation of a photograph.

 Aids to Composition

 Many are familiar with the rule of thirds.
-Indeed camera manufacturers even include a grid with those divisions.
+Indeed some camera manufacturers even include a grid with those divisions.
 And information about this “method” is plentiful on the internet.

 The hope is that you will place the important part of the composition where the lines intersect.
 This encourages an off center subject and is a good start, but the rule of thirds is pretty simplistic and if you want to take composition to the next level, I would suggest using the 14 line harmonic armature or the fibonacci spiral for a guide.